Adamoso/testJoss/paper.md

 Machine learning models are utilized in nearly every field of science and business.
 The growing number of excellent libraries for R and Python simplify and automate the process of building of  ML models.
 It is becoming easier and easier to build a model locally, but sharing the model is still a challenge.
 Model deployment is an essential part of the life cycle of any machine learning model [@crisp10].
 The goal of the `xai2cloud` library is to automate the last mile of model life-cycle.
 The library works in a model-agnostic fashion, independently of the internal model structure.
 It transforms any predictive model into a RESTfull service automatically deployed in the cloud.

-Created API allows not only to query the model on new points, but also generates an instance-level explanations of the reasons behind the value of a specific prediction.
+Created API allows not only to query the model on new points but also generates instance-level explanations of the reasons behind the value of a specific prediction.
 With the arising interest in eXplainable Artificial Intelligence (XAI) many tools for exploring machine learning models emerged.
 Among the most popular solutions `SHAP` [@Lundberg:2017], `DALEX` [@Biecek:2018] or the `What-If` [@Wexler:2019].
 These libraries are very useful for building or debugging a model, but they are not integrated with the model deployment on production.
 The `xai2cloud` package treats explainability as an integral component of model functioning, offering the most popular XAI methods available with the same interface as model predictions.

 There are also other libraries in R to explore the model, such as `modelStudio` [@Baniecki:2019] (for precalculated statistics for serverless exploration), `archivist` [@Archivist:2017] (a database of meta-features of objects allowing for easier model searching and governance), `trackr` [@Becker] (focused on the reproducibility of models), `modelDown` [@Romaszko2019] (automatically generated documentation for the model in HTML static page), `workflowr` (automation of model construction) and many others.
-But `xai2could` is the only package that allows you to interact with a live model and share models that are not frozen copies but working functions that can be combined with other cloud based solutions.
+But `xai2could` is the only package that allows you to interact with a live model and share models that are not frozen copies but working functions that can be combined with other cloud-based solutions.

 # The xai2cloud package